erskingardner/nostr-how/src/routes/pages/en/get-started.md

 Let me say that again so it's clear: **If you lose your private key your Nostr account is lost.
 If somene else gains access to your private key, they can take control of your account.**

-Make sure you store you private key somewhere safe, like a password manager (we like [1Password](https://1password.com/)).
+Make sure you store you private key somewhere safe, like a password manager (we like [1Password](https://1password.com/)) or a browser extension like [Alby](https://getalby.com/#alby-extension).

 ## [§](#protocol-vs-client) Protocol vs Client